India hiring sees 11% growth in April-June period: Report

-New Delhi, Aug 2 (IANS) Hiring in India has increased by 11 per cent in April-June period, than the last quarter, according to a report released on Monday by job site Indeed.
+New Delhi: Hiring in India has increased by 11 per cent in April-June period, than the last quarter, according to a report released on Monday by job site Indeed.

 The hiring spree increased in the field of Information Technology (61 per cent), Financial Services (48 per cent), and BPO/ITeS (47 per cent) with job market showing signs of recovery from the Second Wave, revealed the second edition of the India Hiring Tracker -- mapping quarterly job market activity from April-June 2021.